13 ways to improve your consignment shop cash wrap

 11.)
 Open it up

 If your cash wrap closes the sales associate in, you may want to find a way to open it up.
 A more open check out system makes the shopper feel welcomed and comfortable.
 According to FitSmallBusiness.com, there are 3 main cash wrap layouts.
 Choose the one that fits the size of your store, your brand and your wallet.

 Train your sales associates to keep the cash wrap area clean and clear.
 Have a place below the counter for items like staplers, pens and pencils, safety pins, etc. When a sales associate finishes a sale, teach them to quickly put items away before they take care of the next customer.
 Eventually, it will become a quick and easy habit.
 Set a rule immediately that no food, beverages or electronic devices are to be kept by the register either.
 Instruct your sales team not to loiter around the cash register, but to come out from behind it and interact with customers.

 13.)
 Have fun

 In many instances, this is the last area your shoppers will visit before leaving your shop.
-Fun signs thanking them for coming in (or saying “hello” as in this cash wrap made out of buttons), special treats like a Hershey’s kiss or printed signs filled with the photos and quotes of satisfied customers offer a last chance to make a good impression.
+Fun signs thanking them for coming in, special treats like a Hershey’s kiss or printed signs filled with the photos and quotes of satisfied customers offer a last chance to make a good impression.
 Remember again, it’s all about the ease and comfort of the customer…no one else.